 One of the first desserts I ever made was my mother’s Apple Crumble.

-A Sunday afternoon tradition, sweet and sour symphony that brings to mind childhood memories.
+A Sunday afternoon tradition, that brings to mind childhood memories…

-My mothers version is the classic, I played around, finding my own fine tuning, altering the dosages and adding new ingredients to my pie dish, depending on my mood.
+My mothers version is the classic, I played around, finding my own fine tuning, altering the dosages and adding new ingredients, depending on my mood.

 After all, this is what I love best about cooking: the chance to conquer a good base and set your imagination free, sharpening your artistic senses and letting yourself in for a nice, flavourful surprise.

 sliced ½ cm thick

 2 tablespoons caster sugar

 pinch of salt